 Temperature and Humidity

-The ideal temperature for the Baby Sun Rose is approximately 70˚ F during the day and between 40 and 50˚ at night.
+The ideal temperature for the Baby Sun Rose is approximately 70˚ F during the day and between 40 and 50˚ at night, which means it can adapt to a range of temperature conditions.

 In these conditions, your Baby Sun Rose will grow very well.
-You should be aware that continuous exposure to high heat can cause leaf loss and poor flowering problems.
+You should be aware that continuous exposure to high heat can cause leaf loss and poor flowering problems, which may, in turn, affect the number of bees visiting your garden landscape.

-The ideal average humidity is approximately 40-50%.
-Higher humidity levels may cause the plant to rot; lower levels interfere with photosynthesis and cause leaf drop.
+Higher humidity levels may invite fungi and cause the plant to rot, while on the other hand, lower levels can interfere with photosynthesis and cause leaf drop.

 As the plant matures and becomes bigger, you will notice that it adapts better to sudden temperature changes and high or low humidity levels.